Accountant Resume Tips

 Keywords and Action Words

 The more keywords you can use, the better.
-Action words are also important to add depth, clarity, and specificity to your accountant resume.
+Action words are also important to add depth, clarity, and specificity to your accountant's resume.
 Use these tools wisely, and you will get a standout resume.
 For example, accountants can benefit from such action words as

 Translate Your Achievements into Numerical Terms

 As an accountant, you above all are capable of turning your work into numbers.
 Your resume needs to reflect real achievements using a universal language: figures.
 You can use numbers to describe your job duties and impress the hiring manager who will be reading your resume.
-In addition, include budget sizes, investment amounts, the net worth of the company, number of contracts, saved funds, revenues, etc. to make your resume speak professionally about you.
+In addition, include budget sizes, investment amounts, the net worth of the company, the number of contracts, saved funds, revenues, etc. to make your resume speak professionally about you.
 This is the way to make your resume achievement–oriented without making it hard to read.